 Lemon and elderflower is a classic combination, and for good reason.
 They play off each other and the lemon sets off a floral flavour that might be too subtle on its own.
-These end up tasting a bit like a floral frozen lemonade, and if you don’t have quite enough space in your popsicle moulds, it’s a tasty drink too.
+These end up tasting a bit like a frozen elderflower lemonade, and if you don’t have quite enough space in your popsicle moulds, it’s a tasty drink too.

 Lemon Elderflower Popsicles

-- 1 head elderflower, blossoms only*
+- 1 large head of elderflower blossoms only*

 - Zest of two lemons

-- 1 teaspoon fresh ginger, grated
+- 1 teaspoon fresh ginger grated

-- 1 litre / 4 cups boiling water
+- 1 litre water freshly boiled

-- Juice of three lemons
+- Juice of three lemons ~⅓ cup

-- 60 ml / 1/4 cup honey or maple syrup
+- 60 ml honey or maple syrup

 - Pour into popsicle moulds and add a small spoon or stick, then freeze for at least four hours before serving.